Agda-zh/PLFA-zh/src/plfa/part1/Induction.lagda.md

 The test reveals that associativity is perhaps not as obvious as first it appears.
 Why should `7 + 5` be the same as `3 + 9`?
 We might want to gather more evidence, testing the proposition by choosing other numbers.
-But---since there are an infinite number of naturals---testing can never be complete.
+But-since there are an infinite number of naturals-testing can never be complete.
 Is there any way we can be sure that associativity holds for _all_ the natural numbers?
 -->